timbru31/spigot-anti-piracy-backend/README.md

 [Greenkeeper](http://greenkeeper.io) is helping me to do so, by making pull request for dependency updates.
 Thanks for this great service! :rocket:

 When Node is ready for async/await, I'm planning to remove all the Babel stuff again. (as soon as Koa 2.0 becomes stable)

+## License
+This plugin is released under the
+*Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)* license.

+Please see [LICENSE.md](LICENSE.md) for more information.